coveo/source.coveo.com/_posts/2016-11-25-debugging-lightning.md

 ![Retrieving logs]({{"/images/posts/debugging-salesforce/concrete-io.png" | relative_url }})

 From there, you’ll be able to see the logs for the Aura Enabled method in real time.
-Add `System.debug('foobar')` in your apex method to get the information you need.
+Add `System.debug('foobar')` in your Apex method to get the information you need.

 ## Debugging JavaScript Errors

 In your JavaScript code (Renderer, Controller, or Helper), you can start a debugging session using the JavaScript `debugger` keyword.
 Simply add it to your code at the place you want to debug; Chrome will stop running the code when hitting the keyword.

-While this always works, it can be slightly cumbersome, for example when you can’t change the code, for instance in a managed package with Lightning components.
+While this always works, it can be slightly cumbersome, for example when you can’t change the code, as in a managed package with Lightning components.
 To debug these, you must use the source tab in your Chrome Developer Tools.
 For instance, let’s say that you are trying to debug your Lightning component, and get a big red popup message with a poorly written error message.
 First, in the Chrome Developer Tools, under the Sources tab, enable the `Pause on exceptions` button.
 This pauses the code on the `Aura` exception thrown when there are exceptions in your components.